DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What is an Exchange?

-- [x]  A marketplace where securities, commodities, derivatives, and other financial instruments can not be traded
+- [ ]  A marketplace where securities, commodities, derivatives, and other financial instruments can not be traded
 - [ ]  A marketplace for crypto traders without any intermediary intervention
 - [ ]  A marketplace or platform which allows customers to trade cryptocurrencies for other assets
-- [ ]  A marketplace where securities, commodities, derivatives, and other financial instruments are traded
+- [x]  A marketplace where securities, commodities, derivatives, and other financial instruments are traded

-Hint: Just two people required
+Hint: NoHint

-Explanation: DEX is a smart contract that acts as a platform for settling the trade among any two addresses instantly without intervening.
+Explanation: A marketplace to trade different types of assets for fiat currencies only.

-Sub Topics: amm
+Sub Topics: intro

 ---